-In addition to Fantasyland, Adventureland has a lot of great rides and shows for toddlers.
+In addition to Fantasyland, Adventureland is one of the best places for toddler rides at Magic Kingdom.
 Our favorite rides in Adventureland for toddlers are below.

 - Why toddlers love it: There are so many simulated, life size animals to look at while the boat takes you along the river.

 - Wait time: We used a FastPass+ for this one after reading reviews that the lines are long almost any time of day.
 The line was at about 90 minutes when we went at 4pm so we were definitely glad we did!

 - If you happen to be in Orlando at Christmas, Magic Kingdom transforms this ride to the “Jingle Cruise.”